datarhei/restreamer/wiki/support-datarhei.md

 ---
-title: supportdatarhei_en
+title: Support Datarhei
 ---
-#How to support Datarhei?
+# How to support Datarhei?

 The easiest way to support us is certainly to tell everyone how cool you Datarhei is!
 Share it about your favourite socialmedia page: Facebook, Twitter, Tumblr, Pinterest, YouTube, Blogs, Reddit, Snapchat, Instagramm, G+ or whatever your want. ☺

 A financial method of supporting us is via Social-Payment-Service Flatter <a href="https://flattr.com/submit/auto?user_id=datarhei&url=https%3A%2F%2Fgithub.com%2Fdatarhei%2F" target="_blank"><img src="http://datarhei.org/wiki/pic/flattr-badge-large.png" alt="Flattr this" title="Flattr this" border="0"></a>